 Thanks to the advancements in the world today, we must upgrade our education system to prepare our children for different possibilities.
 We strive to instil a progressive education model that equips children to thrive in the modern world using the right knowledge, skills and attitude.
 Thus, we cultivate the right mind frame to shape their career and build a better future for themselves and society.

-At Crimson World School, we create the best roadmap for our students.
+At Cags, we create the best roadmap for our students.
 We indulge in advanced teaching solutions combined with fun to create curiosity to maximise their learning initiatives.

 Living in a digital age, our children must be well-versed in important aspects of computer studies to ace in their careers.
 The National Education Policy (NEP 2020) has recommended that students be taught coding to expose themselves to creativity, innovation and technology.
 Studying coding further enables them to develop problem-solving and analytical thinking abilities, which are important qualities to master.
 In collaboration with Google (CS First), we have designed a coding programme from Early Years to Class Seven.